The magnificent Royal Exhibition Building was completed in 1880 in time to host Melbourne’s first International Exhibition.

 With its meticulously restored opulent interior, expansive galleries and soaring dome, the Great Hall offers a magnificent setting for trade shows, fairs and cultural and community events.
 The north facade of the building is visible again for the first time in many years, following the demolition of the 20th century annexes.

-The Royal Exhibition Building is located just north of Melbourne's CBD, and is next to the Melbourne Museum in Carlton Gardens.
+The Royal Exhibition Building is located just north of Melbourne's CBD, next to the Melbourne Museum in Carlton Gardens.

 Public Transport Options